How do you define an envelope?

 - Envelopes were first used in the Middle-east and as a matter of fact, it wasn’t made of paper nor did the envelopes enclose letters.
 It was used for private financial transaction and the material used was clay.
 It was used to wrap the financial tokens and dated back to around 3500 BC to 3200BC.

-- Around in the second century BC, paper envelopes were invented in China and named as chih poh, they were used to store money gifts.
+- In China paper envelopes introduced in the second century BC and named as chih poh, they were used to store money gifts.

 - Almost 50 years later, a commercial machine for envelopes where the envelopes would be pre-gummed in the machines itself was developed.